 System resources influence the development and change in the physical infrastructure-such as hospitals, clinics, and nursing homes-essential for the different processes of health care delivery.
 Most health care services are delivered in noninstitutional settings, mainly associated with processes referred to as outpatient care (Chapter 7).
 Institutional health services provided in hospitals, nursing homes, and rehabilitation institutions, for example, are predominantly inpatient services (Chapter 8).
 Managed care and integrated systems (Chapter 9) represent a fundamental change in the financing (including payment and insurance) and delivery of health care.
-Special institutional and communitybased settings have been developed for long-term care (Chapter 10).
-Delivery of services should be tailored to meet the special needs of certain vulnerable population groups (Chapter 11).
+Even though managed care represents an integration of the resource and process elements of the systems model, it is discussed as a process for the sake of clarity and continuity of discussions.
+Special institutional and community-based settings have been developed for long-term care (Chapter 10) and mental health (Chapter 11).